rhel-labs/learn-katacoda/VDO-configure/step1.md

 such as, Filesystems, Ceph, iSCSI, and fibre channel.

 VDO is comprised of two Kernel modules
-    * kvdo     - manages block storage and compression
+* kvdo     - manages block storage and compression,
-    * uds      - manages the deduplication index
+* uds      - manages the deduplication index.

   User space utilities
-    * vdo      - vdo manager used to create, remove or modify volumes
+* vdo      - vdo manager used to create, remove or modify volumes,
-    * vdostats - view volume statistics
+* vdostats - view volume statistics.

 Detailed information on VDO can be found in the man page.